Godzilla vs. Megaguirus: Plot

-30 years later, clean plasma energy replaces nuclear energy, but this does not deter Godzilla from attacking the original plasma energy reactor, causing Godzilla kills other G-Graspers soldiers except their captain Kiriko Tsujimori.
-As a result, plasma energy is banned in Japan.
-5 years later, an experimental satellite-based weapon that fires miniature black holes, called the Dimension Tide, opens a wormhole through which a prehistoric dragonfly Meganula enters the present time and deposits an egg sac before exiting through the wormhole.

-A boy named Jun Hayasaka finds Meganula's egg sac and takes it with him when he moves to Tokyo.
-As the egg sac starts oozing a strange liquid, Jun throws the egg sac in the sewer where the egg sac splits into a mass of eggs and hatches into large dragonfly nymphs called Meganulon.
-At night, a Meganulon kills a couple during they out on a date walk and molts into a Meganula in the process.
-Meanwhile, Godzilla appears in search of a source of nuclear energy, despite the edict shutting down all such attractants after five years.
-While Godzilla battles the G-Graspers, who are assisted by rebellious scientist Hajime Kudo, the swarm of Meganula are attracted in turn to Godzilla's energy from Kiganjima and attack Godzilla.
+In 2001, the G-Graspers, led by Major Kiriko Tsujimori and assisted by rebellious scientist Hajime Kudo, have developed an experimental satellite-based weapon that fires miniature black holes, codenamed Dimension Tide, in hopes of killing Godzilla.
+A test firing of the weapon temporarily opens a wormhole, through which a giant prehistoric dragonfly known as a Meganula briefly enters the present time and deposits an egg sac, before returning through the wormhole.
+A boy named Jun Hayasaka finds the Meganula's egg sac, and takes it with him when he moves to Tokyo.
+When the egg sac starts oozing a strange liquid, Jun dumps it in the sewer, where the egg sac splits into a mass of eggs and hatches into giant dragonfly nymphs called Meganulon.
+At night, a Meganulon kills a couple and molts into a new Meganula.
+Many more soon emerge, while their underground activity causes flooding across large areas of Tokyo.

-During the course of the battle, the Dimension Tide is launched, but Godzilla survives the attack.
-Most of the Meganula are killed by both Godzilla and the Dimension Tide, but a few manage to drain Godzilla's blood and return to the flooded Shibuya, with Godzilla seemingly following them.
-With the last of their strength, the Meganula inject Godzilla's blood into a nymph of their queen, resulting her molts into Megaguirus.
-After destroying part of Shibuya with shock waves generated by her wings, Megaguirus heads to Odaiba and faces Godzilla.
-After a long battle, Godzilla finally kills Megaguirus by breaking her stinger and then blasting her with atomic breath.
+Meanwhile, Godzilla appears again in the ocean near Japan, despite the country's bans on both nuclear and plasma energy.
+While Godzilla battles the G-Graspers, who manage to lure him ashore on Kikaijima Island using their advanced Griffon aircraft so Dimension Tide can target him, the swarm of Meganulon have all metamorphosed into their Meganula forms, and are attracted to Godzilla's energy.
+The swarm arrive on the island and attack Godzilla, but he manages to kill most of them.
+During the battle, the Dimension Tide is fired, but the strike misses and Godzilla survives.
+The surviving Meganula fly back to the flooded Shibuya, with Godzilla seemingly following them.
+With the last of their strength, the Meganula inject some of Godzilla's energy into the nymph form of their massive queen, Megaguirus, allowing her to molt into her adult form.
+After destroying part of Shibuya, Megaguirus flies to Odaiba and faces Godzilla.
+The two monsters engage in a lengthy battle, but Godzilla ultimately kills Megaguirus by breaking her stinger and then blasting her with his atomic breath.

-It is revealed that Godzilla was attracted to a secret plasma energy project housed at the Science Institute, in violation of the ban.
-The G-Graspers continue their mission to destroy Godzilla, but with the Dimension Tide falling out of orbit they are unable to get a lock on it.
-Tsujimori pilots a ship towards Godzilla, ejecting only at the last second.
-The Dimension Tide is able to lock on to the craft and fires just before burning up on reentry; before Godzilla blasts at the approaching black hole with his atomic breath, he seemingly vanishes.
-However, Tsujimori again enlists Kudo to investigate suspicious seismic activity.
+It is revealed that Godzilla has been attracted to a secret plasma energy project housed at Tokyo's Science Institute, in violation of the ban.
+As the Dimension Tide satellite begins falling out of orbit, Tsujimori pilots the Griffon directly above Godzilla, allowing the Dimension Tide to lock on to her craft and fire just before burning up on reentry.
+Tsujimori ejects before the Griffon crashes into Godzilla, who fires his atomic breath at the descending black hole, but seemingly vanishes.

-In a post-credits scene, it is revealed that Godzilla got buried underground as an earthquake strikes Tokyo.
+Later, Tsujimori again enlists Kudo to investigate unusual seismic activity, suspecting that Godzilla might have survived.
+In a post-credits scene, Jun hears Godzilla's roar as an earthquake strikes Tokyo.